 Over the course of several stakeholder meetings, the Kentucky Cattlemen's Foundation with members of the Kentucky Livestock Coalition drafted what would be included in the Livestock Innovation Center and how those elements would strengthen our collaborative efforts in advocating on behalf of farm families and Kentucky agriculture. |

-Public-Private PartnershipThe University of Kentucky Martin-Gatton College of Agriculture, Food and Environment (MG-CAFE) was the obvious choice to create the public-private partnership with the Kentucky Cattlemen's Foundation.
+The University of Kentucky Martin-Gatton College of Agriculture, Food and Environment (MG-CAFE) was the obvious choice to create the public-private partnership with the Kentucky Cattlemen's Foundation.
 For over 130 years, MG-CAFE has improved Kentucky’s agriculture landscape through its land-grant mission of teaching, research and Extension.
+As part of this unique partnership, the University of Kentucky and the Kentucky Cattlemen’s Foundation have entered an 80-year land-lease to site the Livestock Innovation Center on 15 acres of the C. Oran Little Research Center farm in Woodford County. |

 Industry Support